Known issues for DB2 on Oracle Solaris

 - Potential issues exist if DB2 is installed on both the global zone and one or more local zones.
 These issues are under investigation and support for this type of configurations will be clarified in the DB2 Information Center and this document when the investigation is complete.
 In the meantime, questions about specific local+global zone installation scenarios may be directed to DB2 support via the PMR process.

-As stated on the DB2 Virtualization Support page, Branded (non-native) Zones are not a supported environment for DB2 on Solaris.
+Branded (non-native) Zones are not a supported environment for DB2 on Solaris.
 This limitation applies to both SPARC and x64 systems.

 For further discussion on this topic, visit this developerWorks forum thread: